OpenXiangShan/XiangShan-doc/docs/tools/xsenv-en.md

 ```
 coremark-riscv64-xs.elf   # ELF file for the program
 coremark-riscv64-xs.bin   # binary running image of the program
-coremark-riscv64-xs.txt   # Disassemble of the program
+coremark-riscv64-xs.txt   # Disassembled output of the program
 ```

 The generated `coremark-riscv64-xs.bin` can be used as program input in simulation.